Thymis-io/thymis/docs/src/lib/docs/device-lifecycle/getting-started.md

 ## Setting up WiFi

-On the Core Device Settings we can set the WiFi SSID and Password.
+On the Core Device Configuration we can set the WiFi SSID and Password.

 ![Config Page](./Color-scheme-light-initial-device-provisioning-4-linux.png)